 Keep Your Curves Clean

 Try to have as few nodes on your curve as possible.
 Too many nodes will only introduce odd colours that will be hard to deal with.
-As a guide, try to only have one node in each highlight, midtone and shadow area.
+As a guide, try to have only one node in each highlight, midtone, and shadow area.

 Share your Curves